stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Uh, you still-- It's, it's pretty good!
-Uh, yeah, it's very nice.
-I, I-- In many ways, I prefer it.
+You still-- It's pretty good!
+Yeah, it's very nice.
+In many ways, I prefer it.
 But then, I'm sure if I lived in, you know, [__BEN:__ No. Yeah.]
-Sheffield and it was really difficult to get down to Brighton and I had to pay for accommodation I'd probably feel a little bit different.
+Sheffield and it was really difficult to get down to Brighton and I had to pay for accommodation, I'd probably feel a little bit different.

 #### BEN

 Molly:

-> "Does David-7 have a mullet?
+>"Does David-7 have a mullet?
 I feel like he has a mullet."

 Well, [__TIM:__ Well.] if you feel like he has a mullet, he has a mullet. [__TIM:__ What do--] If you feel like he doesn't, then he doesn't.